hasan-hadba/hasan-hadba/README.md

-# Hi there!
+# 👋 Hi there!
 I'm Hasan

 I am a Front-End Developer dedicated to designing clean, responsive, and user-friendly interfaces.
 Currently, I am building a strong technical foundation in software development and computer science fundamentals, with the long-term ambition of becoming a professional Computer Engineer.
 My approach combines aesthetic design with functional code to deliver seamless digital experiences.

-## Technical Skills and Tools
+## ⚡Technical Skills and Tools

 **Programming Languages:** C, Python (Basics), and Vanilla JavaScript (ES6+).